johndward01/CSharp_Software_Development_Review/README.md

             shape2.Sides = new double[] { 4, 13, 15}; // https://www.triangle-calculator.com/?what=sss&a=4&b=13&c=15&submit=Solve
             Console.WriteLine(shape2.Area(0, shape2.Sides));

-            //  using virtual functions we can invoke functions from different classes in the same inheritance hierarchy through the same reference
+            // Using virtual functions we can invoke functions from different classes in the same inheritance hierarchy through the same reference
             // Runtime Polymorphism Achieved (Inheritance Hierarchy Reference = Shape) }
     }